- Location: Kiriteshwari Road, Kiriteshwar, Dist, West Bengal 742104, India

 - Best Season To Visit: All

-Kiriteswari Temple is the oldest and a famous religious place in the Kiritkona village, near Lalbagh court road under the Nabagram in Murshidabad district, and It is also known by the name Mukuteshwari Temple.
+Kiriteswari Temple is the oldest and a famous religious place in the Kiritkona village, near Lalbagh Court road under the Nabagram in Murshidabad district, and It is also known by the name Mukuteshwari Temple.
 It is one of the 52 Shakti Peetha.
 According to belief, the “crown” or the kirit of Sati Devi had fallen here.
 Kirit Shaktipeeth is also known as Mukteshwari Temple.
 Here Devi is worshipped as Vimala and Shiva as Sangbart or Sambarta.

-The Shakti Peet at Maa Kiriteswari temple is considered as a Upapeeta, as no limb or part of the body fell here, but only a portion of her ornament fell here.
+The Shakti Peet at Maa Kiriteswari temple is considered as an Upapeeta, as no limb or part of the body fell here, but only a portion of her ornament fell here.
 It is one among the handful of temples in Bengal where no deities but an auspicious black stone is worshipped.

 History and Significance

 Shiva took Rudra Thandavam in mourning the death of the Goddess Sati, Vishnu severed the body of Sati into several pieces with Sudarshan chakra.
 In which the body of the Goddess Sati was scattered into 51 parts which fell on Earth and became sacred Shakti Peeth.
 In the Kiritkona village, Sati was blessed by placing her crown at Kirit Shakti Peeth.